What is ovarian cancer?

 How is ovarian cancer treated?

-The goal of ovarian cancer treatment is to permanently cure your cancer or bring about a complete remission of the disease.
+The goal of ovarian cancer treatment is to cure the cancer if possible, or bring about a complete remission of the disease.
 Remission means that there is no longer any sign of the disease in the body, although it may recur later.

-Biologic therapy to recruit the body's immune system to fight cancer
+- Biologic therapy to recruit the body's immune system to fight cancer.
+This is cancer immunotherapy.

-Participation in a clinical trial testing promising new therapies and treatments for ovarian cancer
+- Clinical trials, which are currently testing other promising new therapies and treatments for ovarian cancer

 Other therapies may be added to help boost your general state of health and offset any side effects of treatment.
 These treatments may include:

-Blood cell growth factors to increase the number of healthy blood cells
+- Blood cell growth factors to increase the number of healthy blood cells destroyed by chemotherapy

 Complementary treatments may include: